guar47/react-tutorial-tic-tac-toe/README.md

 * :white_check_mark: Done.
 When someone wins, highlight the three squares that caused the win.

 * :white_check_mark: Done.
 When no one wins, display a message about the result being a draw.

+* :white_check_mark: Done.
+Add the button to re-start the game.